jocelynmutso/documentation-test/src/markdown/BasicOperations/addingitems.md

 ## Quick Summary

 * There are two ways to add new items: Via the hamburger icon + 'Insert New' in the top right, or 'Add Item' button on the bottom left.
+* Adding an item via the hamburger icon creates the item outside of a group.
+* Adding an item via the 'Add Item' button creates the item within the active group.

 ---